 ‘Tis the season for house guests…and the need for a quick fix!
-I purchased two occasional chairs last year at the Long Beach Antique Market with the intention to re-upholster and refinish them.
-A year later I still haven’t found the “perfect” fabric, nor decided on the “perfect” finish.
-Plus, the estimate I got to have them professionally redone was the cost of two brand new chairs.
-But I couldn’t stand looking at them anymore, or the embarrassment of having guests see them, so I devised a super simple, cheap, and quick fix to disguise them for awhile.
+I have two occasional chairs I purchased at the Long Beach Antique Market that are in need of re-upholstering and refinishing.
+A year after bringing them home I still haven’t found the “perfect” fabric, nor decided on the “perfect” finish.
+But the potential embarrassment of having guests see them was looming, so I devised a simple, cheap, and quick fix to disguise them for awhile.

-The sheepskin rug and the pillow are from IKEA, of course.
+The sheepskin rug and the pillow are from IKEA.
 And I can finally enter the dining room without being nagged by my unfinished home improvement project!
-Stayed tuned for some holiday decor next time.

 You might remember my Halloween post from last year when I professed my Halloween decorating woes.
 After feeling ever so sorry for me, my Artist Mom created an amazing ceramic Halloween mask for me so I can always have a bit of boo in our home this time of year.
 Take a look!